performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 for the metric.
 Descriptions and values are fetched, but not printed.
 Only errors are reported.

-pminfo toolPCP Tutorials and Case StudiesPCP Tutorials and Case Studiespminfo commandComplete information on the ``pminfo`` command is found in the ``pminfo(1)`` man page.
+PCP Tutorials and Case StudiesPCP Tutorials and Case Studiespminfo commandComplete information on the ``pminfo`` command is found in the ``pminfo(1)`` man page.
 There are further examples of the use of ``pminfo`` in the PCP Tutorials and Case Studies.